SyncholisticMG/gh/chapter2/workspace.md

 Q: Is this also the part of the DNA that refers to the Precognitive Workforce?
-Yes, and there is a precognitive and postcognitive workforce also.
+Yes, and There's a precognitive and postcognitive workforce also.
 The PRECOGS are aligning the infinite set of choices, the plan A,
 B,
 C… the choices for this particular moment.
-POSTCOGNITIVE WORKFORCE is fixing some of the perception mistakes so that there is a clear line of understanding that there is a past, present and future and the evolution of thought into constructism itself.
+POSTCOGNITIVE WORKFORCE is fixing some of the perception mistakes so that There's a clear line of understanding that There's a past, present and future and the evolution of thought into constructism itself.
 All that is happening based on the choices that we are making here in time.
 There are choices that we make that are outside of time too as celestial mediums and at whatever higher state of awareness we choose to emanate at that moment,